 Generally, people tend to seek consistency in their beliefs and perceptions.
 So what happens when one of their beliefs conflicts with another belief that they held on to so dearly?
 In both psychology and zombie movies, it is called cognitive dissonance.
 We aimed to achieve this particular feeling.

 We are inside a modernist, American house circa 1950s, looking at the scene from someone’s POV (Point of View).
 There is a feeling of being inside a video game.
 The camera scans the room.
 This type of shot brings a sense of anxiety and unease, despite the pleasant surroundings.

 We can hear muted voices.
 A woman calls on her children to come down for supper.
-We move forward following the voices.
+We follow their voices.
 Upon entering the kitchen, we spot the little mirror hanging above the kitchen table.

 Our breath fastens; we walk closer to the woman who stands with her back to us at the sink, washing the dishes.
 She moves around, saying calmly: “Rob, darling?”
 The window behind her mirrors back our reflection – a monstrous, glossy creature with a double-pair jaws dripping with saliva.
-Her eyes widen, she opens her mouth to scream and that’s when we strike with our tail.
+The woman’s eyes widen, she opens her mouth to scream and that’s when we strike with our tail.

 She is dead!

 The door of a 7 Eleven type of convenience store slide open and a person walks through.
 It is dark outside, but in the store, it is annoyingly bright.